Windsor with kids - Castles in stone and Lego

 What could we tag on to the Windsor with kids trip?
 Windsor castle – closed.
 Highclere – set of Downton Abbey?
 Open, but fully booked.
 We thought we’d throw in a Wiltshire white horse and maybe Stonehenge.
 The night before setting off – Windsor castle opened and we booked a slot.
 Nice one.

-windsor with kids activity 1.
-Stone Henge for free
+How to see Stone Henge for free

 On the way over from Bristol to break up the trip to Windsor, we’d decided to swing by Stone Henge.
-As its about £60 for a family ticket and we’d just paid for the castle, we wondered if you could cheekily see the Henge for free.
+As it’s about £60 for a family ticket and we’d just paid for the castle, we wondered if you could cheekily see the Henge for free.
 On Googling we found that you could.
 Great.

 Plugged Fargo Rd, Amesbury into the satnav as instructed, with a vague plan of looking for a gravel path when we got there.

 Fargo road is quite long.
 We drove past some military barracks then into some kind of housing estate.
 Interest was waning in the whole plan.
 We drove up and down a few more times only to find there were several gravel paths but most of them instructed us to, “Get off my land,” or words to that effect.
-We chose one at random without the, “You are trespassing,” sign on it and, contrary to all expectation and much like a spiritual vision ,the Henge came into view.
+We chose one at random without the, “You are trespassing,” sign on it and, contrary to all expectation and much like a spiritual vision, the Henge came into view.

-Top tip: The missing part of our instructions was that you are looking for the junction of Fargo and Willoughby Road
+The missing part of our instructions was that you are looking for the junction of Fargo and Willoughby Road

 A 15 minute walk takes you past some hippy campervans to a National Trust emblem (never felt so welcome) indicating a perfectly permissible walk though a small field to the stones.
 You stand on the other side of a knee-high wire fence to the fee paying crowds.
 I’d say there was a 50/50 split of freeloaders and fee payers.
 Now obviously you don’t get the full historical picture but last I heard the historians hadn’t worked out its secrets yet anyway.
 You can practically stand on the metal marker showing the sun’s solstice path, and is it perfect for a flying visit.
 (You could always make a charitable donation online if you are feeling bad about being a robber by omission.)